codybloemhard/generalized-titles/README.md

 April In Paris
 April Joy
 Autumn In New York
-Blue Bossa
-Blue In Green
-Blue Monk
 Can’t Help Lovin’ Dat Man
 Come Sunday
 Dear Old Stockholm
 I’ll Remember April
 In a Sentimental Mood
 June In January
-Man In The Green Shirt
 Memories Of Tomorrow
 Midnight Mood
 My Funny Valentine
 My Shining Hour
 Nostalgia In Times Square
 Take The “A” Train
-The Blue Room
 The Girl From Ipanema (GarÙta DeIpanema)
-The Green Mountains
 The Intrepid Fox
 Three Flowers
 Oh, What A Beautiful Mornin’
 September Song
 A Dreamer’s Holiday
-Bein’ Green
-Blue Bird
-Blue Prelude
 Drop Me Off In Harlem
 Harlem Nocturne
 I Left My Heart In San Francisco